Walther P99

-The Walther P99 ([ˈvaltɐ]) is a semi-automatic pistol developed by the German company Carl Walther GmbH Sportwaffen of Ulm for law enforcement, security forces and the civilian shooting market as a replacement for the Walther P5 and the P88.
-The P99 and its variants are also made under licence by Fabryka Broni Radom.
+The Walther P99 ([ˈvaltɐ]) is a semi-automatic pistol developed by the German company Carl Walther GmbH Sportwaffen of Ulm for law enforcement, security forces and the civilian shooting market.

 History

-Design work on this new generation sidearm began in 1994, and the handgun was presented in 1997 with series production commencing that same year.
-The weapon was first introduced chambered in 9×19mm Parabellum.
+Design work on this new generation sidearm began in 1994, and the handgun was presented in 1997 with series production commencing that same year as a replacement for the Walther P5 and the P88.